 b.
-Membership in IFNEC
+Membership in GNEP

-There are 27 participant states in IFNEC.
-The IAEA, the Generation IV International Forum, and EURATOM are permanent international observers and have the responsibility of overseeing the operations of IFNEC and ensuring that they meet international standards.
+To date, there are 25 partner states participating in GNEP.
+The IAEA, the Generation IV International Forum, and EURATOM are permanent observers and have the responsibility of overseeing the operations of GNEP and ensuring that they meet international standards.
 Partner states from the Asia- Pacific region include Australia, Canada, China, Japan, South Korea and the United States.
 Vietnam is an observer state.